Sponsor A Resident

 Finch

-When we were called to evaluate the donkeys Anne and Gilbert, we had to walk through over one hundred goats who were very clearly inbreeding, sick, filthy, and feral.
-All of a sudden a tiny baby with protruding bones ran over and began suckling on my pant leg.
-The farm hand asked us to take him, because he was “tired of giving him his daily bottle”… A baby goat his age requires many more feedings than once a day.
-There was no question, we were taking him back to the sanctuary.
+When we were called to evaluate the donkeys, Anne and Gilbert, we had to walk through over one hundred goats who were very clearly inbreeding, sick, filthy, and feral.
+All of a sudden, a tiny baby with protruding bones ran over and began suckling on Jonell’s pant leg.
+The farm hand asked us to take him because he was “tired of giving him his daily bottle.”
+A baby goat that age requires many more feedings than once a day.
+There was no question we were taking him back to the sanctuary.
 Quickly, we built a warm pen for Finch because he had a pretty significant parasite load and needed quarantine as all intakes do.
 Finch’s mother died during labor, as did his siblings.
-Finch had to be pulled from her and it’s likely he didn’t get enough oxygen at birth.
-We have no idea what his cross is, but it doesn’t matter, he’s as cute as a button!
+Finch had to be pulled from her, and it’s likely he didn’t get enough oxygen at birth.
+We have no idea what his cross is, but it doesn’t matter.
+He's as cute as a button!

 Nubian Goat